brian-carroll/elm_c_wasm/NOTES.md

 ===========
 - Stack map
     - Build stack map tracking into `apply`
-    - On entering a new Closure, cons a `StackPush` onto the stack map, referencing the Closure
+    - On entering a new Closure, cons a `StackPush` onto the stack map.
+It's a marker for which values were created in which functions.
     - On returning from a Closure, create a `StackPop`
         - A Cons where the tail is the `StackPush` where we entered the same Closure
+        - Threading the StackPush pointer through `apply` to the Stack Pop allows us to skip over all deeper function calls
         - Replaces the old head, skipping over any other pushes and pops that happened in between (because they're not on the call stack anymore)
         - `StackPop` has a return value pointer
     - On returning with a tail-call closure, create a `StackTailCall`